moebiussurfing/ofxSurfingImGui/README.md

 =============================

 ## Overview
-An ImGui toolkit for openFrameworks.
+An **ImGui** toolkit for **openFrameworks** projects.
 #### FEATURES:
-**ofParameter Helpers**, Setup and Layout Management, **RAW ImGui Widgets** ported to oF, and useful Snippets, some projects WIP / just-for-testing like Sequencer or Node patching... to easy integrate **ImGui** into **openFrameworks** projects.
+Setup and Layout Management, **RAW ImGui Widgets** ported to oF, **ofParameter Helpers**, and useful Snippets, some WIP or testing projects like Docking helpers, Sequencer or Node patching...

 ## WORK IN PROGRESS!
 ```
+NOT FINISHED.
 A BIT BUGGY.
+SOME EXAMPLES CAN BE REDUNDANT,
-SOME EXAMPLES NEED TO BE UPDATED TO API CHANGES.
+OR NEED TO BE UPDATED TO API CHANGES.
 API WILL CHANGE A BIT.
 ```